alimanfoo/alimanfoo.github.io/_posts/2016-09-09-zarr-2-groups-filters.md

-Here's an example using the packbits filter with a Boolean array:
+The packbits filter is intended for use with Boolean arrays, e.g.:

 {% highlight python %}